 Make full use of social media

-Setting a goal of organising the summit in 4 months, it was important for Alex to build momentum and hype around it as quickly as possible.
+Setting a goal of organizing the summit in 4 months, it was important for Alex to build momentum and hype around it as quickly as possible.
 Alex singles out his social media strategy as the key to attracting attendees.
 Automating most of the process, his social media accounts were used to share video invitations, newsletters and blog posts on risk management as well as the theme of his summit.

 When promoting your summit or conference, there can never be 'too much' promotion- the social channel promotions were supplemented with articles on each of the individual workshops, including both speakers and topics.
 It's important to play to one's strengths - as an avid blogger, Alex regularly publishes articles and videos, so in preparation for the summit, all articles and videos were rebranded to link back to the summit.
-Besides that, the summit's speakers, many of whom also signed up as affiliates, mobilised their own networks - sharing pre-written copy on their social media accounts as well.
+Besides that, the summit's speakers, many of whom also signed up as affiliates, mobilized their own networks - sharing pre-written copy on their social media accounts as well.
 It's also key to play to your strengths.

 To leverage an even greater network, Alex had media partners send out event details in their newsletters and social media pages.
-And it seems there is no end to Alex's ambition and plans to utilise all aspects of social media to his advantage - this year, there are plans to introduce LinkedIn Live, YouTube Live and Facebook Live into his marketing arsenal to drum up buzz.
+And it seems there is no end to Alex's ambition and plans to utilize all aspects of social media to his advantage - this year, there are plans to introduce LinkedIn Live, YouTube Live and Facebook Live into his marketing arsenal to drum up buzz.

 To fully engage a new audience, you always want to be working on your partners' networks - that is your speakers, sponsors and exhibitors.
-As well as making use of the affiliate offering, Alex used EarlyParrot to incentivise early bird ticket purchasers to promote the summit.
+As well as making use of the affiliate offering, Alex used EarlyParrot to incentivize early bird ticket purchasers to promote the summit.

 No challenge too big

-As a risk professional, Alex used lots of planning resources which helped make the summit journey a lot smoother; ensuring days were carefully planned out in the run up to the summit - dedicating some days to promotion, others to summit organisation and others to tasks like checking graphics were in order.
-However, even with meticulous planning, as a solo summit organiser with only 4 months to deliver an entire summit, challenges were bound to occur.
+As a risk professional, Alex used lots of planning resources which helped make the summit journey a lot smoother; ensuring days were carefully planned out in the run up to the summit - dedicating some days to promotion, others to summit organization and others to tasks like checking graphics were in order.
+However, even with meticulous planning, as a solo summit organizer with only 4 months to deliver an entire summit, challenges were bound to occur.
 Taking them in his stride, Alex highlights two key issues his summit faced, which were both tech-related.